CursedPrograms/Roop-FaceSwap/README.md

 ## Installation

-Be aware, the installation needs technical skills and is not for beginners.
-Please do not open platform and installation related issues on GitHub.

 [Basic](https://github.com/s0md3v/roop/wiki/1.-Installation) - It is more likely to work on your computer, but will be quite slow

 [Acceleration](https://github.com/s0md3v/roop/wiki/2.-Acceleration) - Unleash the full potential of your CPU and GPU